braindecode/braindecode/CONTRIBUTING.md

 Please try to make sure that your tests run reasonably fast (<5 sec).

 For more complex functionality like an entire training pipeline, we have tests under `test/acceptance_tests`.
 You may add another file there if needed.
-Theses tests may also run a bit longer.
+These tests may also run a bit longer.
 Make sure your test passes by running:
 `pytest test/<yourtestfilepath>`
 Also before pushing, make sure to run all tests with: